Torrefaction is a process, which uses heat, in a low oxygen

 , click HERE.

-ATP, with the help of its equipment manufacturing partner, the Kusters Zima Corporation, is in the process of manufacturing a smaller version of its standard machine, for a series of tests and demonstration projects.
-That machine will be ready by the first Quarter of 2014.
+is pleased to announce that ATP is helping one of its operating affiliates in opening a pilot torrefaction plant in Allendale, South Carolina, in early 2015.
+ATP, with the help of its equipment manufacturing partner, the Kusters Zima Corporation, is in the process of manufacturing a smaller version of its standard machine, for the pilot plant.

 Click on this link